 While its estimated we have a couple hundred resident dolphins that live here full time around Hilton Head, not every dolphin will learn strand feeding as a hunting technique.
 While both males and females can strand feed, it’s thought the majority of the strand feeders will be female.
 Visual observations have shown females strand feeding in small groups while their calves stay near observing the action, learning.
 Even within the female population, its estimated less than 20% will learn strand feeding as a hunting technique.

 Where to find the strand feeders?

 Those dolphins that do strand feed are quite selective on where to do it.
 Conditions have to be just right.
 The tide must be low enough to limit fish from escaping back into deeper water.
 The mud flats have to be the proper angle; too steep and the fish will be able to roll back into the water.
 Too flat and the dolphins risk getting themselves stuck on the shoreline.
-Our tours have had the best luck finding them in the smaller creeks that lead to the Calibogue Sound.
+Our private dolphin tours on Hilton Head have had the best luck finding them in the smaller creeks that lead to the Calibogue Sound.

 Right side only!

 Dolphins that strand feed will only do so on the right side of their bodies.
 This brings up some interesting points and some questions that scientists are still working on.
 Dolphins don’t have the jaw strength to chew their food, so when they feed, the eat things they can consume whole.
 They do, however, need their teeth to capture their prey.
 While strand feeding, dolphins are taking in mud, shells, and bits of cordgrass and detritus.
 These things can damage their teeth over time and wear down the enamel, rendering them useless to grab things over time.
 Dolphins appear to be aware of this.
 By strand feeding strictly on one side, they only risk damage to that side of their mouths, leaving a perfectly intact side of teeth to catch prey in the open water.